Adesh-111/React-Youtube-Course/My react app/README.md

 <FruitList fruits={fruits} />;
 ```

-In this example, each fruit object has a unique `id` used as a key for the list items.

 ## Sorting and Filtering Arrays

 JavaScript's array methods like `sort` and `filter` can be used to manipulate arrays before rendering them in React.